GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 in Firefox (and its engine, Gecko).
 These all make it difficult for third parties to build detailed profiles of your users.

 Browser approaches on privacy features change frequently, and it’s important to stay up to date; the following list of protections are correct at time of writing.
 Browsers may also implement other protections; these lists are not exhaustive.
-See [Chapter 6](/learn/privacy/best-practices/) for best practices on how to keep up with changes here, and be sure to test with upcoming browser versions for changes that may affect your projects.
+See [the module on best practices](/learn/privacy/best-practices/) for ways to keep up with changes here, and be sure to test with upcoming browser versions for changes that may affect your projects.
 Bear in mind that incognito/private browsing modes sometimes implement different settings from the browser’s default (third-party cookies may be blocked by default in such modes, for example).
 Therefore, testing in incognito mode may not always be reflective of most users’ typical browsing experience if they're not using private browsing.
 Also bear in mind that blocking cookies in various situations may mean that other storage solutions, such as `window.localStorage`,